sfwnisme/sfwnisme/README.md

 ## In progress...

+- **Current Projects:** Working on a ticketing issues system for internal startups needs, I think it has frontend skills improvement potentials.
-- **Technologies:** Nodejs, Express, and Mongodb.
+- **Learning:** Nodejs, Express, and Mongodb.
 Gives me the ability working freely with my ideas.
-- **Projects:** Working on a ticketing issues system for internal startups needs, I think it has frontend skills improvement potentials.
 - **Package:** Using the creative Solidjs conditional rendering concept in Reactjs, that is what [VISI](https://github.com/sfwnisme/visi) is doing.
-- **Learing:** Docker for frontend, unit testing, and deep dive into frontend needs.
+- **Upcoming Learning:** Docker for frontend, unit testing, and deep dive into frontend needs.